These Qigong exercise forms are my favorite way to start the day.

 In these Qigong videos, Mimi presents two well-known and accessible forms of Qigong practice: the Eight Brocades, and the Eighteen Forms.
 Both sequences are excellent routines for beginners and advanced students of Qigong.

-The Eight Brocades practice, almost 30 minutes, works to clean the blood, increase health and vitality in the organs, meridians, and their associated emotional qualities.
+The Eight Brocades practice, almost 30 minutes, works to clean the blood and increase health and vitality in the organs, meridians, and their associated emotional qualities.

 8 Brocades Qigong Practice with Mimi